Savamala: 2016 Savamala incident

 In April 2016, masked persons, using bulldozers, demolished the buildings overnight in Savamala.
-During the demolishing process, a security guard was tied up, bystandards had their mobile phones taken away and were ID'ed by the masked men.
+During the demolition process, a security guard was tied up, bystanders had their mobile phones taken away and were ID'ed by the masked men.
 The local police forces ignored calls from citizens during that time.
 Only one police officer, a shift leader that night, was charged for negligence of duty and was sentenced to a 5 month suspended sentence, which allowed him to keep his job.
 Six months after his sentencing, an illegal building that the pollice officer participated in constructing in the neighbourhood of Mirijevo was legalized.
 It is believed that this happened in order to make space for an Arabian-financed project on the Belgrade Waterfront.

 Savamala-Palilula tunnel

 The idea of digging a tunnel which would connect Belgrade's section on the Sava slope with the area on the Danube slope existed since 1867.
 Emilijan Josimović, the first trained urbanist in Serbia and author of the first general plan (GUP) for Belgrade from that year, was the first to propose this tunnel.
 The 1923 GUP envisioned the Sava-Danube tunnel, but as a railway one.
 It was mentioned again in the 1938 plans as part of the future subway grid.

 In the late 1940s, construction of the future entry point began near the crossroads of Kamenička and Gavrila Principa streets.
 However, the works had to be halted as, since the area is very prone to the mass wasting, the houses began sliding down towards the river while the construction and drilling equipment fell through into the cave and an underground lake.
 The hole was closed and concreted with all the equipment left inside.
 While this tunnel was planned to be a railway one, in 1961 company "Geosonda" began probe drilling close to the first attempt, this time for the car tunnel.
 Attempted at 63 Gavrila Principa Street, it was soon halted, too.

 The idea is revived in 1972, after the opening of the Terazije tunnel in 1970.
 The 1 km long tunnel was to connect the Gavrila Principa Street with the brewery Belgrade in Cetinjska.
 The plan included sidewalks and tram tracks.
 Streetwise, it was to go underground at Gavrila Principa, elevate a bit under the 36, 38, 13 and 15 Kraljice Natalije, continue under Terazije, Hotel Moskva, school in Dečanska, 17 and 26 Makedonska, 24 and 25 in Despot Stefan Boulevard, before resurfacing in the brewery's yard.
 It was to be one-way tunel, with his twin being built later for the opposite way.
 At Terazije Terrace escalators and regular stairs were planned for commuters so they could use tram lines.
 Due to the various reasons (departure of mayor Branko Pešić, financial crisis from the mid-1970s, enormous projected costs of the project), the idea was again abandoned.